Chattanooga Choo-Choo Hotel: History

 The first Chattanooga Union Station was built in 1858 and demolished in the early 1900s.
 An initial plan for a smaller facility to handle supplies and small packages was rejected in favor of a grand station to handle passengers as well.
-Construction on this Terminal Station began in 1906; it was opened in 1909 at the total cost of $1.5 million.
+Construction on the new Terminal Station began in 1906, on the site of the demolished Stanton House.
+The Terminal Station was opened on December 9, 1909, at the total cost of $1.5 million.

 The Terminal Station was the first train station in the South to help open a pathway to connect the north from the south, connecting the city of Cincinnati to Chattanooga.
 Eventually, the Terminal Station was serving some fifty passenger trains per day plus some freight and package service.

 It has greeted United States presidents Woodrow Wilson, Franklin D. Roosevelt, and Theodore Roosevelt.

 Decline

 Chattanooga was no exception to the general decline in American railroad passenger traffic after World War II.
 In 1949, the Southern canceled its Florida Sunbeam, an express train that connected Chattanooga to Detroit, Cincinnati, and Jacksonville, Florida.

 Traffic continued to decline amid competition from automobiles and airplanes in the 1950s and 1960s.
 One by one, the Southern cancelled its trains, which included the Pelican, connecting New York and New Orleans; Ponce de Leon, Cincinnati-Jacksonville; Royal Palm, Cincinnati-Miami; and Tennessean, Memphis-Washington, D.C.
 As passenger traffic declined, the railroad began using the station's platforms for storage.

 In 1970, Southern cancelled its last passenger train to Chattanooga—the Birmingham Special, from New York City to Birmingham—and closed Terminal Station.
 Plans were laid for its demolition.